caburj/kwartrack/NOTES.md

           simple explanations.
       * [ ] Then redirect to the main UI.

+* [ ] Allow editing amount, description and date.
+  - Clicking the date will show the date picker.
+  - Amount and description is rendered as input.
+    - Update the transaction at onBlur.

+* [ ] Rename repo to "kwartrack".

+* [ ] Authentication.

+# TODO POST 0.1

+* [ ] A better way to invalidate queries when making mutations.
+  - Can we find a declarative way?

+* [ ] Allow changing the color of each partition and category.

+# IDEA / NICE TO HAVE (MAYBE)

+* [ ] Each transaction row should be a different query.
+  - One query to ask for the ids of the transactions to display.
+    - Each id will correspond to a transaction row and data in each row will be fetched by a query.
+  - With this, when editing a transaction, we don't need to fetch the whole table.
+  - As a result, initial page load is slow, but modification is fast.
+  - !
+Looks like it's not a good idea because it's rare to make modifications in the records.

+* [ ] Undo/Redo
+  - This is probably very difficult.

+* [ ] Allow navigating in the table cells using arrow keys and also editing.
+  - Highlight focused cell.

+* [ ] Show paid loans.

 * [ ] When an account contains one partition:
   - When selecting a partition, the account should be one of the options.
     Selecting it will select the single linked partition.